ULHPC/resif/docs/variables.markdown

       | $eb_repositorypath | $HOME/.resif/v<version>-<date>/eb_repo |

 Note that all of this is overriden by the other options managing these variables (the EASYBUILD environement variables in particular)

+### Overwrite flag `$overwrite`

+If set to `True`, RESIF will remove any existing file at the location you want to make the install.
+If set to `False`, RESIF will stop its execution and throw an error message if it find existing files at the install location.